 Israel National Trail Part 1- Tel Dan to the Roaring Lion Mountain

-Region: North, Track Duration: 7-9 Hours, Starting Point: Beit Ussishkin Museum in Kibbutz Dan, Ending Point: Roaring Lion monument, Kfar Giladi, Track Type: Walking
+Region: North, Trail Duration: 7-9 Hours, Starting Point: Beit Ussishkin Museum in Kibbutz Dan, Ending Point: Roaring Lion monument, Kfar Giladi, Trail Type: Walking

 Ministry of Tourism